-There’s a lot to explore in the Czech Republic even outside of Prague, so maybe you want to take day trips on the weekends.
+There’s a lot to explore in the Czech Republic even outside of Prague.
+So, you may want to take day trips on the weekends.
 Luckily, transport within the Czech Republic is cheap.
-Whether you’re looking to take buses or trains, you can usually find round-trip tickets for under 500 kc no matter your destination.
-The real expenses on your day trips will be tours you may want to take or activities you want to do in your destination of choice, which can range from 350 kc per tour to 600 kc depending on the activity.
+Whether by bus or train, you can usually find round-trip tickets for under 500 kc regardless of the destination.
+The real expenses on your day trips will be tours you may want to take or activities you want to do in your destination of choice.
+These can range from 350 kc per tour to 600 kc depending on the activity.

 Here are prices for common recreational activities in Prague –

 - Cinema – 220 kc per ticket

 - Concerts – 150 – 2000 depending on artist.
 Huge foreign acts like Muse or Rage Against the Machine can cost upwards of 2000kc

 - Food/Beer Festivals – Sometimes free, or may charge entry of 50 kc, plus whatever you buy inside